 The same allergens that can cause people to sneeze or have watery eyes can also cause a flare-up.
 Dust mites and pet dander are some of the allergens most likely to do this, along with mold and seasonal pollen.
 Take steps to minimize the allergens inside your home, and be aware of which allergens are more likely to trigger a flare-up for you.

 For some people, emotional stress can trigger a flare-up.
 There’s still a lot of research to be done before we’ll fully understand how stress and skin conditions are connected.
 What we do know is that it’s best to avoid triggers that cause stress whenever possible.

 Unfortunately, having a skin condition can cause feelings of stress for many people, which can create a cycle of flare-ups.
 Talk to your dermatologist about how stress could be a factor in triggering your flare-ups.

-To help minimize flare-ups, schedule an appointment with Gwinnett Dermatology.
+To help minimize flare-ups, schedule an appointment with Gwinnett Dermatology and Georgia Dermatology Partners.
 Our physicians can guide you through the process of managing this frustrating skin condition all year long.